amituttam/notes/docs/networking/http.rst

    udpate.

 #.
 Difference is in terms of API calls.
 You usually do a *POST* to an
-   API endpoint (or a URL that already exists):
+   API endpoint (or a URL that already exists).

 .. code-block:: none

     POST https://www.googleapis.com/dns/v1beta1/projects/project/managedZones

     {
         parameters*
     }

-#.
-With *PUT* you actually create a valid path under the URL:
+5. With *PUT* you actually create a valid path under the URL:

 .. code-block:: none

     PUT /questions/<new_question> HTTP/1.1
     Host: wahteverblahblah.com

-#.
-Thus, you use PUT to create the resource and then use that URL for
+6. Thus, you use PUT to create the resource and then use that URL for POST.
-   POST.

-#.
-Note that with POST, server decides new URL path, with *PUT* user
+7. Note that with POST, server decides new URL path, with *PUT* user decides.
-   decides.

 Persistent Connections